RACE Attention: A Strictly Linear-Time Attention Layer for Training on Outrageously Large Contexts: Experiments

-In this section, we evaluate how RACE Attention scales across common hardware relative to strong baselines.
-For RACE, we use sketch parameters $(P,L,M)$ chosen to match FlashAttention's accuracy/perplexity on the same tasks in Section~\ref{sec:4.1}.
-For each method, we measure the wall-clock time for a single forward–backward pass of the multi-head attention layer with 1 batch, 4 heads, and embedding dimension of 128, as a function of sequence length, stress-testing context lengths up to 100 million tokens.
+\textbf{Can we reach 100 million context window on popular hardware?} Now, we evaluate how RACE Attention scales across common hardware relative to strong baselines.
+For RACE, we use sketch parameters $(P,L)$ chosen to match FlashAttention2's accuracy/perplexity on the same tasks in Table~\ref{tab:merged-results}.
+For each method, we measure the wall-clock time for a single forward–backward pass of a single attention layer with 1 batch, 4 heads, and embedding size 128, as a function of sequence length, stress-testing context lengths up to 100 million tokens.
+Since FlashAttention-2/3 are designed specifically for GPU hardware, we use PyTorch’s optimized \texttt{F.scaled\_dot\_product\_attention} implementation as the FlashAttention baseline when reporting CPU scaling results. \\